 The small points (Fu) are awarded to sets themselves.
 Sequences are worth nothing.
 Concealed triplets are always twice as valuable as open ones.
 Triplets of honor or terminal tiles are twice as valuable as triplets of common suit tiles (2-8).
 Quadruplets are four times as valuable as the corresponding triplets.
 Some Fu are given to the pair if it is a relevant wind or dragon.
 Finally, the base Fu of a hand are 30 (concealed hand winning by Ron), 25 (7 pairs hand), or 20 (all other cases).

-Anytime a quadruplet is formed, a replacement tile is drawn from the dead wall, and a new Dora indicator is revealed.
+Anytime a quadruplet is formed, a replacement tile is drawn from the dead wall, and a new Dora indicator is revealed (unless the use of these Kan-Dora has been disabled while setting up the table).
 Together with the 4 replacement tiles, the Dora indicators are part of the 14-tile dead wall.
 One indicator is revealed at the start of each round.
 Each tile that is next in rank after the indicator in the same suit will count as 1 Han in a winning hand.
 For the standard suits, 9 wraps back to 1, for the winds, the order is ESWN, wrapping back from N to E. For dragons, the order is by Japanese alphabetical order (chun (red), haku (white), hatsu (green)), wrapping back from green to red.
-There can never be more than 4 quadruplets formed in a single hand, at which point all 5 Dora indicators in the top row are visible.
-The ones below are the aforementioned Ura-Dora.
+There can never be more than 4 quadruplets formed in a single hand, at which point all 5 Dora indicators in the top row might be visible.
+The ones below are the aforementioned Ura- or hidden Dora.
 They will be revealed only if a player who called Riichi wins a hand.
 This means that a maximum of 10 types of tiles could be Dora tiles.
-As a result, the call to form a quadruplets must be made with care.
+As a result, the call to form a quadruplet must be made with care.
+It is much safer to do so if Kan-Dora are not in use.

 Generally speaking, Mahjong allows only drawing, discarding, and calling tiles, which means that the basic options are not complex.
 In Japanese Mahjong, it is frequently beneficial to keep the hand closed, that is, to refrain from forming melds through calling tiles.
 Because of the one-Yaku requirement, indiscriminate tile calls can easily lead to a hand that is virtually impossible to rescue.
 In particular, calls for sequences involving terminal tiles should be evaluated carefully.
 The reason is that the three simplest and most common Yaku, Riichi, all-simples, and the no-points hand, all become impossible by such a call.
 Building toward specific, rarer hands usually makes sense only if the hand drawn initially is well on its way towards completion.
 In these cases, tile calls are often essential to have a realistic chance.